Photo by "My Life Through A Lens" on Unsplash

 I once worked with a team to analyse their historical bugs and we found 50% were related to misunderstanding of requirements.

 I would honestly say [the project] was like 90% of the work we were doing was fixing ‘bugs’ that were misunderstandings.

-Solving problems and delivering value through a business flow spans different areas, expertise, and knowledge, and optimising for local solutions won't make the complexity of the system more explicit, manageable, or the business processes clearer, because we only see a part of the whole system.
+Solving problems and delivering value in a business flow spans different areas, expertise, and knowledge, and optimizing for local solutions won't make the complexity of the system more explicit, or manageable, or the business processes clearer because we only see a part of the whole system.

 Enter Domain-Driven Design (DDD)

 Domain-Driven Design is an approach that focuses on creating software in complex business domains that reflects the mental model of the people that intimately know the business.
 Instead of handing off requirements down to the developers, and passing them from stakeholders to experts to business analysts... we all create a shared language and model, which is used by everyone in the project and is described in the code.

 DDD is an approach that can help us go from the telephone game and handoffs, something like the picture below:

 To a way of collaborating where the different parties involved co-create a shared model.
 The code becomes the model and uses the same language we use to communicate to each other about the business, the user, outcomes, etc. If the model changes, the code changes as well.

 Domain-Driven Design is all about dedicating time to discover and model our domain, using a shared language and being ready to embark on a journey of continuous collaboration and learning.

 Domain-Driven Design is not meant to be a static, once-only process.
 It is meant to be a continuous collaboration between developers, domain experts, and other stakeholders.
 So if the requirements change, we must always start by reevaluating the domain model first, rather than just patching the implementation.